AdobeDocs/commerce-operations.en/help/security-and-compliance/shared-responsibility.md

 ---
 title: Shared responsibility
-description: Learn about the security responsibilites of each party involved in your Adobe Commerce on cloud infrastructure project.
+description: Learn about the security responsibilites of each party involved in your Adobe Commerce on cloud infrastructure infrastructure project.
 ---

 # Shared responsibility security model

-Adobe Commerce on cloud infrastructure is a platform-as-a-service (PaaS) offering that relies on a shared responsibility security model in which Adobe, the merchant, the cloud service provider, as well as the content delivery network (CDN) provider each bear distinct responsibilities for maintaining the security of the Adobe Commerce on Cloud application and merchant-specific code and extensions.
+Adobe Commerce on cloud infrastructure infrastructure is a platform-as-a-service (PaaS) offering that relies on a shared responsibility security model in which Adobe, the merchant, the cloud service provider, as well as the content delivery network (CDN) provider each bear distinct responsibilities for maintaining the security of the Adobe Commerce on cloud infrastructure application and merchant-specific code and extensions.

 This shared responsibility approach enables merchants to design and implement a highly flexible, customizable, and scalable solution that best suits their business requirements while minimizing operational responsibilities and costs.